pyvista/panel-pyvista/README.md

 This is a minimum working example of using PyVista/Trame with Panel.
 It's a simple two tab single page app with:
 - Tab 1 - PyVista Plotter Widget
-- Tab 2 - Interactive sine wave
+- Tab 2 - FEA Viewer

 ### Running the Application Locally